EmbySupport/Emby.Docs/Hardware-Acceleration-on-Windows.md

 #### Remarks

-- Emby currently **does not support** headless operation with Intel QuickSync You will either need to connect a physical monitor to the video output or you can acquire a "dummy monitor plug" to make the GPU think that a monitor is connected
+- Emby only supports headless operation (and running as a service) with Intel QuickSync when using the D3D11 codec.
+For normal mode you will need to connect a physical monitor to the video output.
-- QuickSync acceleration **does not work** when Emby is run as a Windows service

-``Note: Support for headless mode is planned for the future``

 #### Further Reading
 [Intel QuickSync Video](https://www.intel.com/content/www/us/en/architecture-and-technology/quick-sync-video/quick-sync-video-general.html)